Right of Way Permits

 House Moving $100

-Temporary use or closures of public Right-of-Ways include daily charges for any combination of the sidewalk/shoulder/alley areas or partial road or full road closures per the following table.
+Temporary use of the public right-of-way includes daily charges for any combination of the categories A, B, C shown in the following table:

 fees